-14.2 Segmentation, Blocking and Concatenation
+2.4.2 Segmentation, Blocking and Concatenation

 The OSI Reference Model does not place any constrains on the size of data units.
 This is primarily to allow implementations to define their own constraints on permissible size, a decision that may be based on available buffer size.
-To support arying length of data units, the OSI Reference Model permits a data unit to be mapped an umber of data units, or for a number of data units to be mapped onto one data mit.
+To support varying length of data units, the OSI Reference Model permits a data unit to be mapped onto a number of data units, or for a number of data units to be mapped onto one data unit.
 Thus, one may consider the following possibilities: